aetperf/aetperf.github.io/_posts/2021-01-20-Benford's-law-and-the-population-of-french-cities.md

-So even if it is not uniform in the log space, it is smooth and wide enough to overall follow Bendford's law.
+So even if it is not uniform in the log space, it is smooth and wide enough to approximately follow Bendford's law.
 As explained in [wikipedia](https://en.wikipedia.org/wiki/Benford%27s_law):
 > Benford's law can be seen in the larger area covered by red (first digit one) compared to blue (first digit 8) shading.

 <p align="center">
   <img width="600" src="/img/2021-01-20_01/wikipedia_02.png" alt="Distribution">
 </p>

-For each order of magnitude, the width corresponding to the first digit 1 is almost 6 times larger than the one corresponding to the first digit 8!
+For each order of magnitude, the width corresponding to the leading digit 1 is almost 6 times larger than the one corresponding to the leading digit 8.
+So overall, the cumulative area under the distribution curve corresponding to the leading digit 1 is also about 6 times larger than the one corresponding to the leading digit 8.

-An interesting thing is that it Bendford's law can be easily generalized to every significant digit.
+Now, an interesting thing is that it Bendford's law can be easily generalized to every significant digit.
 Let's apply the second-digit version of the law to the population dataset.

 ## Second significant digit